 It is a right set of technology solutions that will help you make sure that your remote employees feel connected to the rest of the team, that they understand their tasks and follow them through according to plan, and that they are a part of the company culture and share its goals.

-Trying to manage remote employees solely via email and telephone calls has proven to be unsustainable, so quality project and employee management software is now a vital part of organizing staff and keeping track of project tasks and deadlines.
+Trying to manage remote employees solely via email and phone calls has proven to be unsustainable, so quality project and employee management software is now a vital part of organizing staff and keeping track of project tasks and deadlines.

 For instant communication, exchange of ideas, project discussions, sending out files, sharing knowledge and experience and helping each other out, many companies use group chat apps such as Slack or HipChat.